JustinSasek/UT_Data_Structures_Projects/README.txt

 Unable to publish actual code due to academic integrity policy

+Boggle                     October 28, 2022
+    Created and tested a Boggle game that effiently parses through thousands of words in log(n) time complexity using a trie Also created a GUI to visualize the boggle grid and allow users to click-and-drag words

 Tetris                     October 8, 2022
     Created and tested Tetris code with wall kicks and row clearing with constant time complexity Also created genetic algorithm to train and optimize neural networks to consistently score over 5000 tetrominoes